mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 {{"demo": "BasicTimezoneProp.js"}}

-This will be needed you have no `value` or `defaultValue` to pass to your component and to deduct your timezone from or you don't want to render the value in its original timezone.
+This will be needed if the component has no `value` or `defaultValue` to deduct the timezone from it or if you don't want to render the value in its original timezone.

 ## Supported timezones